 10. May Promote Brain Health

-Beets are known to improve brain neuroplasticity by improving the oxygenation of the somatomotor cortex – the brain area that is usually affected in the early stages of dementia (29).
+Beets are known to improve brain neuroplasticityi XThe ability of the brain’s neurons and neural networks to modify and adapt their structure and functions in response to stimuli. by improving the oxygenation of the somatomotor cortex – the brain area that is usually affected in the early stages of dementia (29).

 When older hypertensive adults were given a beet juice supplement (in addition to exercise), their brain connectivity began to resemble that of younger adults (29).